Luthey-Schulten-Lab/Workshop_2024/CME/readme.md

 In the given bash file, you will launch 2 minutes simulation of 4 replicates.

+Open a new terminal and login to Delta.

 + First: go to *programs* folder

     ``` bash